For new self-publishing authors, choosing between Amazon KDP and KDP Select can cause some confusion.

 KDP Select Cons

-Verdict – KDP or KDPS?
+Verdict – Amazon KDP or Select?

-If you wish to open-publish, which means to be able to offer your ebook via as many retailers as possible, then standard KDP is for you.
+If you wish to open-publish, which means that you can sell your ebook on as many retailers as possible, then standard KDP will be the right choice for you.

-The only salient point is that you know what you are doing, and understand the pros and cons of the two choices on offer.
+The only important point is that you know what you are doing.
+Make sure you understand the pros and cons of the two choices on offer.